 - Production Systems: agroecosystems, organic agriculture, transitioning to organic

 - Soil Management: organic matter, soil analysis, soil microbiology

-The long-term goal was to establish an interdisciplinary, cross-institutional organic farming systems research and education program, guided by an active partnership between organic producers, researchers, and extension educators, that improves the performance of organic farming systems and enhances the ability of North central region organic producers to meet the growing local and regional demand for organic produce.
+Project Outcomes: Our short-term goal is to characterize and compare the effect of selected cropping systems and organic amendments in transitional farming systems on soil microbial communities, and understand the links between microbial community structure/diversity and ecological function, here mainly focusing on the plant disease suppression.
+Our intermediate-term goal is to develop relevant, accessible outreach and educational products for organic producers.
+The long-term goal is to establish an interdisciplinary, cross-institutional organic farming systems research and education program, guided by an active partnership between organic producers, researchers, and extension educators, that improves the performance of organic farming systems and enhances the ability of North central region organic producers to meet the growing local and regional demand for organic produce.